DGValero/data-analytics-power-bi-report577/README.md

 ![Alt text](https://github.com/DGValero/data-analytics-power-bi-report577/blob/main/Screenshots/7.1%20Product%20detail.png?raw=true)

 The Product Detail page I created contains the following visuals:
-- Card visuals to show which filters are currently selected
+- Card visuals to show which filters are currently selected.
-- Gauge visuals to show how the selected category's revenue, profit and number of orders are performing against a quarterly target
+- Gauge visuals to show how the selected category's revenue, profit and number of orders are performing against a quarterly target.
-- An area chart showing relative revenue performance of each category over time
+- An area chart showing relative revenue performance of each category over time.
-- A table showing the top 10 products by revenue in the selected context
+- A table showing the top 10 products by revenue in the selected context.
-- A scatter graph of quantity ordered against profit per item for products in the current context
+- A scatter graph of quantity ordered against profit per item for products in the current context.

 A screenshot of the finished page is shown below:
 ![Alt text](https://github.com/DGValero/data-analytics-power-bi-report577/blob/main/Screenshots/7%20-%20Product%20detail.png?raw=true)